aws-solutions-library-samples/guidance-for-payment-systems-using-event-driven-architecture-on-aws/README.md

 | [Amazon EventBridge](https://aws.amazon.com/eventbridge/pricing/) | 3,000 custom events per month with 3000 events replay and 3000 requests in the pipes | \$ 0.00 |
 |**Total estimated cost per month:**| | **\$1** |

+A sample cost breakdown for production-like load can be found at this [AWS Pricing Calculator estimate](https://calculator.aws/#/estimate?id=b46217bfb9831a9487d7595a3a9aa2daceebac3b).

 ## Prerequisites

 ### Operating System